SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

   as below :
   ![queue-creation-default-settings.png](img/commons/queue-creation/queue-creation-default-settings.png)

-> aside positive Does the **Access Type** parameter ring any bells and how it influences the consumption of events
+> aside negative Does the **Access Type** parameter ring any bells and how it influences the consumption of events
 > from the queue, benefits, limitations, alternative solutions ? \
 > Feel free to discuss with your fellow participants and
 > the Solace presenters on this differentiating Solace feature.